Essential Arctic Gear: Battery-Heated Gloves for Northern Lights Tours

 • Palm Material: Ensure the palm is reinforced leather (Goatskin or Pittards) to handle metal tripods, which can "stick" to synthetic materials in extreme cold.

-Common Pitfalls in Cold-Weather Handwear
+Common Handwear Mistakes

 The biggest mistake is buying gloves that are too tight.
 If the glove is snug, the heating elements are pressed too hard against the skin, which can cause "low-temperature burns" or restricted circulation.
 There should be a small "air gap" within the glove.
 This air becomes a reservoir of warmth.